Lower School Curriculum By Grade

 METEOROLOGY: Global and local climate and weather is studied.
 Students name clouds, observe weather changes, fronts, wind, humidity, pressure, and storms in the earth’s atmosphere as they navigate their own inner mood or “internal weather.”
 Students review the dynamics of heating and cooling as they expand these concepts to understand the sun as the power behind earth’s climate and water cycle.
 Students finish the study with an understanding of the global impact of weather upon the economy and in-habitability of the continents of the world.

-ANATOMY: As the adolescent senses the gravity in his/her lengthening, hardening bones and the budding power h/she carries to change the earth, our curriculum brings an in-depth study of the bones and muscles of the human being.
+ANATOMY: As the adolescent senses the gravity in lengthening, hardening bones and the budding power carried to change the earth, our curriculum brings an in-depth study of the bones and muscles of the human being.
 The brain and nervous system are presented through the study of the eye and ear.

 CLAY: After a brief review and practice of relief, the students are led into transforming a sphere into the five platonic solids.
-Students go outside to dig clay and proceed through all the steps it takes to make this rough material usable.
 Anatomical studies are sometimes preceded by careful observations and drawings, leading to the sculpting of life-sized bones.
-In preparation to the very large coiled pots that will be made in ninth grade, the students will be introduced to small and medium coiled pots and some slab work.
+In their arts block, students are guided in the formation of horse and rider.

 BASKETRY: Eighth Graders learn the basic parts of a basket – ribs, frame, and handle – in order to skillfully and artistically make a small simple basket.
 They are introduced to a number of materials, both store-bought and gathered from nature, to learn to shape their basket through the weaving of these various materials.
 Once a basket is completed, the students can expand to different styles, shapes, forms and patterns, using more natural materials, which are harder to control.

 HANDWORK: Textiles in the Eighth Grade is the culmination of 8 years of handwork instruction begun in First Grade.
 It distinguishes itself from previous years by utilizing the sewing machine as an important tool.
 This complements their study of the Industrial Revolution in the history block.
 Up until this time, the students have used their own hands as their primary tools during handwork periods.
 In preparation for a larger project, the students learn all the features of the machine, as well as how to sew a basic straight stitch.
-The principal 8th grade project for this class is the making of a pair of simple drawstring or elastic waist pajama-type pants using a commercial pattern, altered if necessary, to correspond to their physical measurements.
+Projects may include costumes for their own play, tote bags or pajama pants.
 They discover that the sewing machine is one of many useful tools, part of a more complex process drawing on many aspects of the entire handwork curriculum.

-MAIN LESSON BLOCKS IN THE 8TH GRADE: Modern history; Industrial Revolution, French Revolution, American Revolution; physiology (human skeleton, muscles); physics; algebra; geometry (platonic solids); elementary chemistry; meteorology; epic and dramatic poetry.
+MAIN LESSON BLOCKS IN THE 8TH GRADE: Modern History; Industrial Revolution, French Revolution, American Revolution and History; Physiology (human skeleton, muscles); Physics; Algebra; Geometry (Platonic solids); Chemistry; Meteorology; Short Story or Dramatic Poetry.

 WHAT DO WE DO AT THE FARM CLASSROOM?